Understanding utilities as a tenant

 • If your landlord is responsible for utilities and doesn’t pay, the utility company must give you at least 30 days' notice before they shut off your service.

-To learn more, see Protections Against Shutoffs.
+To learn more, see Rights During the Termination Process and Protections Against Shutoffs.

-What if the heat goes off?
+What if my heat goes off?

 A landlord must provide heat from September 15 through May 31.

-If the heat goes off, call your landlord immediately.
+If the heat goes off, call your landlord right away.
 If you cannot reach the landlord or they do not fix the problem, call the local Board of Health.
 Tell them there is a problem with the heat.
 The law requires them to do their best to inspect your apartment within 24 hours.
 For more, see Legal Tactics, Chapter 8: Getting Repairs Made.

 If your landlord turns off your heat, you can also ask a court to order the landlord to turn the heat back on.